MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/message-center.md

 ::: moniker range="o365-worldwide"

-#### Use the new admin center to set your Message center preferences

 1. Select **Edit preferences** at the top of Message center.

 2. Make sure that the check box is selected for each service that you want to monitor.
 Clear the check boxes for the services you want to filter out of your Message center view.